-- 1. Going unto perfection (spiritual maturity)- 6:1 - 2.
+- 1. Going unto perfection (spiritual maturity)- Hebrews 6:1 - 2.
 The superiority of Christ - 3.
-Various warnings given to tribulation saints.

-4. Exhortations to holiness.
-O. Talmadge Spence says that the "Quest for Christian Purity" ends in Hebrews (O. Talmadge Spence, The Quest For Christian Purity, page 281).
+Various warnings given to tribulation saints. - 4.
+Exhortations to holiness.
+O. Talmadge Spence says that the "Quest for Christian Purity" ends in Hebrews.
+14

 Doctrinally, the book seems to fit in best in the Tribulation period.
-I think this is what gives so many commentators so much difficult in interpreting certain verses in chapters 3, 6 and 10.
+I think this is what gives so many commentators so much difficulty in interpreting certain verses in chapters 3, 6 and 10.
 They are looking at it through the Church Age while it should be interpreted in a non-Church Age context.
-If there are so many verses that don't fit in with the Pauline revelation, it is a sign that the book is probably not Pauline in doctrine, and should be placed in another dispensational setting.
+If there are so many verses that don't fit in with the Pauline revelation, it is a sign that the book is probably not Pauline in doctrine and should be placed in another dispensational setting.
 Of course, this dispensational view does not prohibit us from making applications to the New Testament Christian.
 We are dispensational, but we only use our dispensational understandings as an interpretative tool.
 We are not hyper-dispensational in that we would put Hebrews in a water-tight compartment and not make any applications to Christians at all.
 That is an unbalanced view.